Welcome to Back Country Stations: Rakaia to Kaikoura Coast

 Cleardale Station

-Cleardale Station is a great example of what has gone before and what is to come.
+Located in the Rakaia Gorge, Cleardale Station is a great example of what has gone before and what is to come.
 It has been in the same family since its inception in 1914.
 It is now, at 1400 hectares, a much bigger version with additions, conversions, leases and expansion into other areas including forestry.
 Its tagline is Genes for Profit.
 It is in the business of genetics investment.

-With Bob as our guide we travel the tracks in the coach around the station getting among the action.
+We call into the station for afternoon tea with Ben Todhunter and Donna Field, and with Ben as our guide we travel the tracks in the coach around the station getting among the action.
 Here the Rakaia River butts against hills at a point where the impressive, eroded cliffs drop down to the river continually adding stones to the flow to help create the areas braided river system.

 Tonight we stay in Methven before heading into the Hurunui region.

-Penny Zino’s Flaxmere Garden
+Flaxmere Garden

-Penny is an extraordinary host.
+Penny Zino is an extraordinary host.
 First we lunch with Penny then stroll with her in the garden.
 Always energetic and enthusiastic, her passion for her garden shines forth, as well as her entertaining skills.

 Flaxmere is a large country garden based on the principles of strong design and is perfectly integrated with the terraced riverbed country that surrounds it.